MicrosoftDocs/intellicode/docs/custom-models.md

 Use IntelliCode team models for completions to get AI-assisted IntelliSense recommendations based on your C# and C++ codebases.
 Team completions are useful when working with your own types or domain-specific libraries that aren’t commonly used in open source code.
 This is because IntelliCode’s base model recommendations are based solely on patterns learned from open-source GitHub repos.
 When working with code that isn’t in that set of repos, those recommendations aren't as useful to you.
 C# and C++ users in Visual Studio can now use IntelliCode to learn patterns from their code to make recommendations tailored to _your_ code.

 An IntelliCode model is an encapsulation of a set of rules that allow prediction of some useful information (for example, recommendations in the IntelliSense list) based on an analysis of code.
 IntelliCode creates custom models for your team using the same learning process as for the IntelliCode base models, except they are trained on your own code.
 The more code you provide to illustrate your patterns of usage, the more capable the custom model will be at offering useful recommendations.

+To build your team model, we extract a summary file with metadata on your types and their usages and [securely upload](#data-and-privacy) it to our service.

 > [!NOTE]
 > Team completions are a preview feature and is disabled by default.
 It can be enabled through **Tools** > **Options** > **IntelliCode**.
 It is currently available only for C# and C++ code.